-We think of the parameter $p$ as the \emph{initial probability} since it governs the edge probabilities between the first vertex and other vertices, and the parameter $\r$ as the \emph{decay parameter} since it decreases the edge probability by this factor whenever a previous edge (think of the vertices sorted from $1,\dots,n$ and edges between them) is present.
-Taking $\r=1$ makes all edges have equal probability $p$ and so $\G[1]$ is isomorphic to $G_{n,p}$, thereby making our Markov random graph a generalization of the Erd\"os-R\'enyi-Gilbert model.
+\end{enumerate} \end{definition} We think of the parameter $p$ as the \emph{initial probability} since it governs the edge probabilities between the first vertex and other vertices, and the parameter $\r$ as the \emph{decay parameter} since it decreases the edge probability by this factor whenever a previous edge (think of the vertices sorted from $1,\dots,n$ and edges between them) is present.
+Taking $\r=1$ makes all edges have equal probability $p$ and so $\G[1]$ is isomorphic to $G_{n,p}$, thereby making our recursive Markov random graph a generalization of the classical Erd\H{o}s-R\'enyi-Gilbert model.